Skip to primary navigation Skip to content Skip to footer

 Which way is the better way to go?
 In the humble opinion of not only this writer and the administrators of this site but many local residents, seasoned travelers, and expert road-trippers, self-driving will always offer you more freedom and flexibility to enjoy Antelope Canyon, Horseshoe Bend and the myriad attractions in the Page/Lake Powell area at your own pace and on your own terms.
 But, make every effort possible to visit for more than a day.
 10-12 of driving is a lot to take on in one day!
 That’s what makes the charter air tour quite a tantalizing option.

 If you opt to take one of the above-mentioned tours – or even one we didn’t mention – we’d love to know how you liked it.
-We welcome and encourage you to post your feedback on this site, or other popular travel and consumer review sites such as TripAdvisorYelpTourRadar, and don’t forget Facebook and Twitter.
+We welcome and encourage you to post your feedback on this site, or other popular travel and consumer review sites such as TripAdvisorYelpTourRadar, and don’t forget your favorite social media platform!

 Til next time, happy traveling!